-These days the Vanagon is a classic, with an old school body that can take big impacts and protect its occupants.
+These days the Vanagon is a classic - an old school body that can take big impacts and protect its occupants.
 The design was produced right through the point where manufacturers started making cars with thinner metal and crumple zones.
 Because of the nice thick metal most paintless dent repair folks hate to work on them.

 The original German paint is very high quality, and the the fact that the paint on many a Vanagon has lasted all these years is amazing.
 But eventually the lack of waxing, the long miles and weather filled adventures beat them down and a repaint comes due.